Starring: Caitlin Stasey, Radha Mitchell, Stephen Moyer

 If a gimmick is dying, it's only natural one will try everything to keep it fresh, no matter how silly it will be.

 The main problem with most found footage horror is that they're hardly believable; will you really record every horrible thing happening in front of you?
-Especially if this happens to be a large hulking guy obscured with a welder's mask and brandishing a blowtorch?
+Especially if it happens to be a large hulking guy obscured with a welder's mask and brandishing a blowtorch?
 Yeah, neither would I!
 But for a group of detectives in this film, these footage might be the only evidence they can use to figure out who just massacred a busload of teenagers.

-Going through several hours of recordings, Detective Burquez (Radha Mitchell) and Reese (Stephen Moyer), along with techie Gabe (Barak Hardley) pieces together footages they recovered from phones found on the crime scene and coming up with as much suspects as possible.
+Going through several hours of recordings, Detective Burquez (Radha Mitchell) and Reese (Stephen Moyer), along with techie Gabe (Barak Hardley) piece together footages they recovered from phones found on the crime scene and coming up with as much suspects as possible.

 1 male knifed on the throat

 1 female had her throat cut with a glass shard, disemboweled

 1 male beaten to death with a steel rod